 Best Italian: Homemade pasta, freshly-baked bread, excellent risotto, a great wine list–that’s what you get at Los Pelicanos on tiny Isla Holbox in Mexico.

 Best fried chicken: The smell got us first.
 Pure hot salty deliciousness wafting out of a collection of unassuming open-sided restaurants located smack dab between the two churches on the main square in Chichicastenango, Guatemala.
-In a country that ‘s crazy for fried chicken, Chichi (as the town is called) is, if you ask us, at the top of the pecking order.
-Fried on the spot and served with rice, black beans, french fries (another Guatemalan staple) and hearty hand made tortillas.
+In a country that’s crazy for fried chicken, Chichi (as the town is called) is, if you ask us, at the top of the pecking order.
+Fried on the spot the chicken is served with rice, black beans, french fries (another Guatemalan staple), and hearty hand made tortillas.
 Eat your heart out, Colonel.

 Best taco stand name: Spartacos in Tuxtla Gutierrez, Mexico.

 Best fish tacos: Sixteen pesos (about US$1.50) is a whole lot to pay for a taco in Mexico (where they’re usually more like 3-5 pesos), but Taco Fish, on a wide swath of sidewalk on La Paz Street in central Guadalajara, Mexico, slings expertly fried fish and shrimp tacos with all the fixin’s (fresh salsas, spicy creamy sauces, fresh cole slaw).
 The crowd speaks for itself, but be warned: unless you’re an NFL linebacker do NOT order more than two.